-Project Templates is one of the most powerful aspects of Workamajig's project management system.
-Here you can define your repetitive know workflow, or make component based templates that you can pull from as needed.
+Project Templates are one of the most powerful aspects of Workamajig's project management system.
+Here you can define your repetitive know workflow, or make component-based templates that you can pull from as needed.

 You can access Project Templates from Menu > Admin/Manager > System Setup > Global Lists > Project Templates.

 Or from the Projects page (if you have the necessary security right), then click on More > Project Templates.

 From here you will see your list of existing Project Templates.